John Steineger

-John Francis Steineger Jr. (September 13, 1924–May 1, 2012) was an American politician, diplomat and attorney who spent nearly three decades in the Kansas State Senate, including serving as Senate minority leader from 1976 to 1988.
+John Francis Steineger Jr. (September 13, 1924 – May 1, 2012) was an American politician, diplomat and attorney who spent nearly three decades in the Kansas State Senate, including serving as Senate minority leader from 1976 to 1988.

 Early life

-Steineger was born in Kansas City, Kansas.
+Steineger was born on September 13, 1924, in Kansas City, Kansas.
 He spent a year at the University of Southern California, but his education was interrupted by World War II; he enlisted in the Navy, serving until 1946.
 He moved back to Kansas to attend the University of Kansas, and married Margaret Ruth Leisy in 1949; the couple eventually had four children, including Chris Steineger, who followed his father into the Kansas State Senate.
 From 1950 to 1958, John Steineger served in the United States Foreign Service as a cultural attaché in Germany and Iraq.
 He returned to Kansas and took up the practice of law, working as a Wyandotte County prosecutor in 1960 and founding his own law firm in 1963.